Scott Barry Kaufman

-Scott Barry Kaufman is an American cognitive scientist, author, podcaster, and popular science writer.
+Scott Barry Kaufman is an American cognitive scientist, author, podcaster, coach, and popular science writer.
 His writing and research focuses on intelligence, creativity, and human potential.
 Most media attention has focused on Kaufman's attempt to redefine intelligence.
 Kaufman is founder and director of the Center for Human Potential and has taught courses at Columbia, NYU, the University of Pennsylvania, and elsewhere.
-He is one of the top 20 most cited scientists studying intelligence.

-Kaufman has also written a number of books and is host of The Psychology Podcast.
-In 2015, he was named one of "50 groundbreaking scientists who are changing the way we see the world" by Business Insider, and in 2021 Louis Vuitton selected him as one of 200 "visionaries" to celebrate Vuitton's 200th birthday.
-As a result, his "Manifesto for a Human-Centered Education" appeared in "200 Trunks, 200 Visionaries: The Exhibition" around the world.
-In 2022, he taught a class on gratitude with Oprah.

 Education

 Kaufman received his B.S. from Carnegie Mellon University, where he double majored in psychology and human-computer interaction, and where he was Herbert A. Simon's last research assistant and a student of Randy Pausch.
 In 2005, he received his M.Phil. from King's College, Cambridge under a Gates Scholarship, where he worked with Nicholas Mackintosh.
-After Cambridge, Kaufman earned his Ph.D. in Cognitive Psychology from Yale University where he was mentored by Robert Sternberg, Jeremy R. Gray, and Jerome L. Singer.
-From 2009-2010, he was a post-doctoral fellow at the Center Leo Apostel for Interdisciplinary Studies.
+After Cambridge, Kaufman earned his Ph.D. in cognitive psychology from Yale University where he was mentored by Robert Sternberg, Jeremy R. Gray, and Jerome L. Singer.
+From 2009-2010, he was a postdoctoral fellow at the Center Leo Apostel for Interdisciplinary Studies.